Police violence in rural French water demos sparks protests

 The fight against the so-called mega-basins has been going on since 2017 when the Deux-Sèvres region, with support from French authorities, approved the construction of 16 such water reservoirs.

-The basins are meant to irrigate farmlands during the summer and are filled during the winter by pumping up groundwater during the winter.
+The basins are meant to irrigate farmlands during the summer and are filled during the winter by pumping up groundwater.
 But groundwater levels are already depleted, and NGOs, ecological farmers and climate activists who united under the banner 'Bassines Non-Merci' have warned pumping up water is a threat to the already depleted rivers, ecosystems and biodiversity in the region.

 The basins are 70 percent paid for with taxpayer money, but according to the group, only five percent of the area's "industrial" farms will benefit from the water while the rest "suffers from the lack of water" and must adapt to further water restrictions.
 A claim supported by the Confédération Paysanne, an agricultural union for small farmers.